3D layers

 Mesh

 Mesh data is typically captured by an automated process for constructing realistic objects from large sets of overlapping imagery.
 The result integrates the original input image information as a textured mesh using a triangular interlaced structure.
 A mesh includes elevation information and can represent built and natural 3D features, such as building walls, trees, valleys, and cliffs, with realistic textures.
 Mesh layers are generally created for citywide 3D mapping and can be created using ArcGIS Drone2Map and ArcGIS Pro 2.2 or later, which can then be shared to ArcGIS Online as an SLPK.
-See Integrated mesh scene layer in the ArcGIS Pro help for more information on this type of layer.
+See Mesh layer in the ArcGIS Pro help for more information about this type of layer.

 Mesh layer of Girona, Spain